iainlane/iainlane/README.md

 # Greetings 😎

 I'm Iain.
 I'm a software engineer @grafana.
-I'm on the Cloud Platform team, which provides resources for other engineering teams at the company to deploy their stuff into.
+I'm on the Platform team, which provides resources for other engineering teams at the company to deploy their stuff into.